meguna/mff/README.md

   as well as errors in the promise itself. [resource](https://bit.ly/2Mh4HFz)
 * lots more work with `Object.assign()`.
-To copy values for nested objects, call `Object.assign()` twice - once for the parent and once for the inner child object that you want to copy.
+To copy values for nested objects, call `Object.assign()` twice - once for the parent and once for the inner child object that you want to copy. [https://bit.ly/2YaFGCT](source)
+* every `<Route>` component renders *something* - if nothing matches, then it renders `null`, if something matches it renders a component.
+So if the route matches multiple `<Route>`s, then all of them render something.

 ## To Do Notes - immediate task
+* handle expired access token (different from id token)
 * Welcome page
 * securely serve images
+  * no auth, but security through obscurity - rename /userimages to something a little more discreet and add UUIDs to filenames so they're harder to copy. add same size div on top of image so that gets selected if someone inspects element.
 * add user_id to database columns so that only their recipes are retrieved.
 * make a Profile section where users can change passwords, emails, delete their account, etc.

 ## To Do Notes - Medium

+* add note on form saying to click on the box to get a new box for ingredient
 * convert to styled-components?
 * modularize Express API - reference
   [here](http://catlau.co/how-to-modularize-routes-with-the-express-router/)
-* add authentication to database
 * refactor reducers - divide into separate reducers & lint code
 * does `loading...` message take a little too long on RecipeForm?
 Investigate
 * editRecipe warning on navigating away from unsaved changes